Chicago area hospitals frustrated over timing of COVID-19 shots

 And then there was an internal memo from the University of Chicago stating: "We have not yet received COVID-19 vaccine from the Chicago Department of Public Health, which is responsible for allocating and distributing the vaccine to UChicago Medicine's Hyde Park campus.
 We continue to believe the earliest we will be able to begin our employee vaccination program is this Thursday afternoon.
 However, this may change depending when the vaccine arrives."

-Edward Hospital in Naperville was planning to being vaccinating employees on Tuesday, but instead received notice that the shipment was delayed.
+Edward Hospital in Naperville was planning to begin vaccinating employees on Tuesday, but instead received notice that the shipment was delayed.

 "The big question is if the cold chain is going to be broken, so the vaccine needs to be stored at -80 degrees which is basically the temperature of dry ice so if that vaccine is thawed then we have only 5 days to use it so its critical that we get that vaccine administered quickly once it arrives because we don't know if it's going to come frozen or not," said Jonathan Pinsky, Medical Director Infection Control, Edward Hospital.